 Pay attention to your emotions.
 If you reach a point where difficult emotions are getting in the way of your functioning or taking care of yourself, speak with your doctor about the role of medications that might help ease anxiety, depression, or sleeping problems.

-Connect with others through a support group or online discussion board — a place to share your breast cancer experience openly with people who understand.
-If you are more action-oriented, look for a breast-cancer-related athletic group, an organization that holds breast cancer education programs, or an advocacy group that lobbies for more research funding or free mammograms.
-Do whatever makes you feel connected to others in a positive way as a person who is moving beyond breast cancer.
+Connect with others through a support group or online discussion board — a place to share your experience openly with people who understand.
+If you are more action-oriented, look for a breast-cancer-related athletic group, an organization that holds education programs, or an advocacy group.
+Do whatever makes you feel connected to others in a positive way as a person who is moving beyond cancer.

 Work on ways to feel more positive about your life.
 Seek out productive, life-enhancing experiences; accept yourself for who you are; and spend time with positive people who affirm who you are and how you've chosen to deal with this disease.